zahidhasann88/github-analytics-tool/README.md

    npm install
    ```

-3.Set up your GitHub token:
+3. Set up your GitHub token:
    Create a .env file in the root directory
    Add your GitHub token:
    ```bash